anik1204/Cash4Work-Backend/README.md

   - if login is successful, server will send an access token
   - otherwise, it will send an error message.

+- /user/verify

+  - need to include the following objects in the body { email, token }
+  - POST request only
+  - server will send user object if token is valid
+  - otherwise, it will send an error message

 - /rating (POST request for inserting, GET request for querying)
   - need to include the following objects in the body {user_id, rated_by, rating, comment}
   - to query the rating of a user, send a GET request to /rating/:user_id (e.g. /rating/1)